-- Sending an invitation to a very large group
+- Send an invitation to a very large group (more information)

-- Adjusting account permissions, or other account-related issues, such as moving your account to a different institution
+- Adjust account permissions or other account-related issues, such as moving your account to or from a different institution

-- CISER (Cornell Institute for Social and Economic Research) helps social scientists with research design, data access, data management, and research computing resources.
+CCSS (Cornell Center for Social Sciences) helps social scientists with research design, data access, data management, and research computing resources.